duckfly-tw/openhome.cc/README.md

 # openhome.cc

-This is a backup of https://openhome.cc
+This is a web archive of https://openhome.cc

 With his knowledge left, his spirit will always be with us forever.